schneidermatic/Elastax/miniobs-005/README.md

 This recipe contains a very simple stack consisting of 1x elasticsearch and 1x kibana node.
 It's main purpose is to to get up and running without any effort and as quick as possible.

-This is made with Herblut/2021 - so please give us a [GitHub Star](https://github.com/prosmc/miniobs/stargazers) if you like the project.\ Thank you in advance!
+This is made with Herblut/2021 - please give us a [GitHub Star](https://github.com/prosmc/miniobs/stargazers) if you like the project.\ Thank you in advance!

 ###### PREREQUISITES